VH-RON. Boeing 737-4L7. c/n 26960-2483.

 Entered onto the Nauru Aircraft Register as C2-RN10 - May 1993

-Arrived Melbourne at conclusion of delivery flight - June 23, 1993
+It arrived Melbourne (Tullamarine) on completion of the delivery flight - June 23, 1993

 Leased to Norfolk Jet Express several days a week whilst still operating Air Nauru services - April 24, 1995